mdrobinson/mdrobinson.github.io/_posts/2016-12-05-In-Depth_Nginx.md

 Overall, Nginx has been a pleasure to work with via Docker and I hope everyone will be able to enjoy the benefits of Nginx soon.

-I can’t wait for what’s in store for me next!